radiosd/radiosd.github.io/pages/downloads.md

    text: "Links on the web come and go, so I have saved the pdfs here for others to use and keep for themselves.
 The list is now getting quite long, so it has been broken out into broad categories. "
 ---
 [__Historic__](/pages/historic-papers)
-These as classic papers, that represent key advancements in radio technology.
+These are classic papers, that represent key advancements in radio technology.
 It is neither authoritive or complete, buy still interesting in my view.

 [__SDR__](/pages/sdr)